 The ham hock, which is used extensively in southern U.S. cuisine, is taken from the joint at the shank end of the ham where it joins the foot.
 The ham hock is often braised with collards or other greens.Continue to 5 of 8 below.

 05 of 08

 Pork Side (Pork Belly)

-The pork side (also called the pork belly) is where we get pancetta and bacon.
+The pork side (also called the pork belly) is where pancetta and bacon come from.
 Pork belly meat can also be rolled and roasted or even cut into steaks.Continue to 6 of 8 below.

 Taken from the belly side of the ribs where they join the breastbone, pork spareribs are often prepared by grilling very slowly over low temperatures.
 Pork spareribs can also be braised or cooked in a crock pot.Continue to 7 of 8 below.

 The pork jowl is mostly used in making sausages, although it can also be cured and made into bacon.
 In Italian cooking, cured pork jowl is referred to as guanciale.Continue to 8 of 8 below.